intervalia/gulp-component-assembler/README.md

 -->

 ---
 >Always reference the documents on the git repo since they are updated more often then the NPM package website.
 I update NPM when there is a code change.
-I might add to the documentation without a code change and, at that time, I would not update ther version number or NPM release.
+I might change documentation without a code change and, at that time, I would not update the version number or NPM release.

 ---